 10 - Use a specialist insurer if you're over 65

-While you may have the time and money to enjoy some foreign sun the bad news is that when you are over 65 travel insurance premiums usually soar and lots of insurers will only offer single-trip policies.
-But there are specialist companies out there so don’t be disheartened.
-It is now easy to compare travel insurance policies if you are over 65 on common comparison sites such as confused.com.
+While you may have the time and money to enjoy some foreign sun, the bad news is that when you are over 65 travel insurance premiums usually soar and lots of insurers will only offer single-trip policies.
+There are specialist companies out there though so don’t be disheartened.
+It is now easy to compare travel insurance policies if you are over 65 on common comparison sites such as MoneySuperMarket*.

 11- Check your cover carefully